These delicious sourdough pizza bases are thick and slightly chewy.

 - Leave the dough to bulk ferment on the bench for 4 hours.

 - After 4 hours, tip the dough on a lightly floured bench and cut into two even sized pieces.

 - Lay a piece flat on the bench, take a side of the piece of dough and bring it into the middle.
 Continue with all the sides of the dough until you have created a little dough parcel.
 Now flip it upside down so the smooth side is showing.
 With the palms of your hands, spin the dough parcel around to create a circle.
 Repeat with the second piece.

 - Place the dough balls on a floured tray in the refrigerater and cover with a damp tea towel.
-Leave for at least 4 hours but up to 24.
+Cold proof it for 4 hours, or up to 24.

-- Roll each piece of dough out on some baking paper, into a 30cm circle.
+- Roll each piece of dough out on some baking paper, into a 20 cm circle.
 Once it’s rolled, starting from the middle, press the dough outwards so the inner circumference is thinner and there is a thicker crust around the pizza base.

 - Add on your favourite toppings.

 - Bake the pizzas for 12-15 minutes until puffed and browned to your liking.

 Have you made this?
 Tag me and let me know! @home_grown_happinessnz